Donate

 What happens on Shabbat?

-We offer a half day program on Friday and a range of program activity on Shabbat afternoon/evening.
+We offer a half day program on Friday and a range of program activities on Shabbat afternoon/evening.
 Shabbat dinner, lunch, and seudah shlishit are provided.
 A cultural program is offered on Saturday night following the conclusion of Shabbat.

-What meals are served during the program?
+What is the situation with meals during the program?

 Participants are welcome to bring guests to any meal as long they are ordered and prepaid 24 hours in advance.
-Guest fees for each meal are listed in the guide that you will receive at registration and available at the courtesy desk.
+Guest fees for each meal are listed in the guide you will receive at registration and available at the courtesy desk.

 Who are the faculty?

-Faculty are Shalom Hartman Institute scholars from Israel and North America who are PhD scholars, rabbis, and/or senior experienced and charismatic educators with expertise in thought leadership, and the intersection between Jewish ideas and the life experience of modern Jews.
+Faculty are Shalom Hartman Institute scholars from Israel and North America who are scholars, rabbis, and/or senior experienced and charismatic educators with expertise in thought leadership, and the intersection between Jewish ideas and the life experience of modern Jews.

-Every year, we invite several prominent intellectuals and religious leaders from outside of the Institute who are experts in the particular summer seminar theme.
+Every year, we invite several prominent intellectuals and religious leaders from outside of the Institute who are experts on the summer seminar theme.
 In addition, the Institute always invites important speakers and thinkers with insight into the Israel-Diaspora relationship to give guest lectures on contemporary issues in Israeli society and/or the North American Jewish community.

 Will I have internet access?